 We are thrilled that the interest in the human microbiome has exploded!
-Although we are passionate about this topic, we don’t take for granted that this is what you chose to dig deep in.
+Although we are passionate about this topic, we don't take for granted that this is what you chose to dig deep into.
 So here is a basic overview of what it is all about and why we are so dedicated to these tiny organisms.

 What is the skin microbiome?

 The trillions of microorganisms living on your skin are collectively referred to as the microbiome, microbiota or the skin flora.
 Just like a fingerprint, your skin microbiome is specific to you.
 It consists of around 1000 different species of bacteria, 80 different types of fungi as well as viruses and mites.
 Some species are specific to an area of your body, so you will find a different community of microorganisms on your feet than in your armpits.
 Not long ago, we thought they only lived on the outer layer of the skin, but we now know that the microbiome can be found in all layers of the skin.
 More recent research has also shown that the skin microbiome communicates with the gut microbiome and the brain and vice versa.
-However, we only know a tiny fraction of this intricate system, new research is constantly published, and so far, the findings never seem to stop astonish.
+However, we only know a tiny fraction of this intricate system, new research is constantly published, and so far, the findings never seem to stop astonishing.

 Why is the skin microbiome important?

 Your microbiome thrives when your skin is moist, nourished and healthy.
 Therefore, it is constantly working hard on achieving this state.
-It is responsible for regulating pH-level, protecting from outer factors such as sunlight and air pollutants, producing moist-binding agents, as well as vitamins, hormones and chemicals affecting your mood.
+It is responsible for regulating pH-level, protecting from outside factors such as sunlight and air pollutants, producing moist-binding agents, as well as vitamins, hormones and chemicals affecting your mood.
 It is also your first immune defense towards foreign invaders.
 When your skin flora is in balance it can out-crowd the unwanted pathogens, if on the other hand, your skin flora is depleted there is space for other bacteria and viruses to take root.
-A few signs that your microbiome is imbalanced are things such as dryness, eczema, acne, rosacea and psoriasis.
+A few signs that your microbiome is unbalanced are things such as dryness, eczema, acne, rosacea and psoriasis.

 How do we nourish the microbiota?